One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Each year free evening concerts also take place at English Bay Beach.

-Below is who is scheduled to perform on the Boathouse Roof at English Bay in 2019.
+Below is who was scheduled to perform on the Boathouse Roof at English Bay in 2019.
+The 2021 lineup will be different, but comparable.

 Saturday, July 27, 2019